usnistgov/ndn-dpdk/docs/INSTALL.md

 You can run the [ndndpdk-depends.sh](ndndpdk-depends.sh) script to install these dependencies, or refer to the script for specific configuration options.
 Certain hardware drivers may require installing extra dependencies before building DPDK or running the script; see [hardware known to work](hardware.md) for more information.

-By default, DPDK and SPDK are compiled with `-march=native` flag to maximize performance.
-Binaries built this way are non-portable and can only work on machines with the same CPU model.
-You can pass `--arch=CPU-TYPE` argument to the script to change the target CPU architecture.
-*CPU-TYPE* should be set to the oldest CPU architecture you want to support, see [GCC - x86 options](https://gcc.gnu.org/onlinedocs/gcc/x86-Options.html) for available options.

 The script automatically downloads dependencies from the Internet.
 If your network cannot reach certain download sites, you can specify a mirror site via `NDNDPDK_DL_*` environment variables.
 See script source code for variable names and their default values.